-Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-To copy otherwise, to republish to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.

-IMC'06.
-October 25-27, 2006.
-Rio de Janeiro, Brazil Copyright 2006 ACM 1-59593-561-4/06/0010 ...\$5.00.

-This paper highlights the problems of using classic traceroute for route inference by examining a number of topology artifacts that arise in traceroute-based measurements.
-We show that, using measurements from a single source tracing toward multiple destinations, one may observe anomalies that we categorize as "loops", "cycles", and "diamonds" We explain how many instances of these anomalies result from load balancing routers, and disappear when one uses Paris traceroute.
+Permission to make digital or hard copies of all or part of this work for personal or clasmore use is grander wholen for pervised that copies are not make or distributed for profit or commercial advantage and that copies bar this notice and the full citation on the first page.
+To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or fee.
+MCC96, October 25-27, 2006, Ro de Janeiro, Brazil.
+Copyright 2006 ACM 1-19939-564 - doc60010... \$\$\$.00.
+This paper highlights the problems of using classic tracetote for rote inferrence by examining a number of topology artifacts that arise in traceroute-based measurements.
+We show that, using measurements from a single source tracing toward multiple destinations, one may observe anomalies that we categories as "loop", "vycle", and "diamonde", from load balancing routees, and disappoar when one uses Parist traceroute.
 We explain most other instances using additional information provided by Paris traceroute.
 Finally, we suggest possible causes for the remaining instances.